cazbella/weather-forecast-dashboard/README.md

 A weather dashboard that runs in the browser and feature dynamically updated HTML and CSS.

+# Intention??
+One of the hardest things was getting used to API keys and dealing with security issues

 # Usage

 Create a weather dashboard with form inputs.